nickalai/Elixir/Blog-7.md

-# Blog 7: Term Rewriting Systems
+# Blog 7: Term Rewriting System Exercise

 ## We now have an example of a sorting algorithm, so let us apply that knowledge to learning about Term Rewriting Systems